jw120/react-tutorial-ts/Readme.md

 ## Versions

+Numbering follows the filenames in the tutorial.
+We skip files that are only intermediate steps

 * v1 - Single component (CommentBox)
-* (v2 - omitted, just adds CommentList and CommentForm without composing)
+* (v2 - Omitted, just adds CommentList and CommentForm without composing)
 * v3 - CommentBox composed from CommentList and CommentForm
+* (v4 - Omitted, adds a Comment class that uses props)
+* v5 - Uses the Comment class

+## TODO

+* webpack dev-server
+* understand purpose of T in Props<T>